Our next courses for English speaking clients

 • Initial investment needs

-• Management fifinancial needs in each phase
+• Management financial needs in each phase

 • Cost and benefifit analysis